decentraland/schemas/report/schemas.api.md

 export function isInsideWorldLimits(x: number, y: number): boolean;

 // Warning: (ae-forgotten-export) The symbol "BaseItem" needs to be exported by the entry point index.d.ts
-// Warning: (ae-missing-release-tag) "isStandard" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "isStandard" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
 export function isStandard<T extends BaseItem>(item: T): item is T & StandardProps;

-// Warning: (ae-missing-release-tag) "isThirdParty" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "isThirdParty" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
 export function isThirdParty<T extends BaseItem>(item: T): item is T & ThirdPartyProps;

-// Warning: (ae-missing-release-tag) "Item" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "Item" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-// Warning: (ae-missing-release-tag) "Item" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "Item" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
 export type Item = {